Anna-Sofia/Picture-Searcher/README.md

 ## 2. Add the client-id

-Copy-paste the cliend-id you get after creating first app on the page into the file unsplash.js (Picture-Searcher/src/api/unsplash.js).
+Copy-paste the cliend-id you get after creating your app on the page into the file unsplash.js (Picture-Searcher/src/api/unsplash.js).
 Please refer page's own instructions on that.

 ## 3. Start the project